3mdeb/96boards-docs-wiki/HiKeyGettingStarted.md

 [Information on Android To Be Written]
 At the moment resolution is locked at **1280x720p.**(do not use hotkey Alt+PrtScr+g).<br\>

-Note: the fixed settings may not work on all monitors/TVs but have been demonstrated to work on most.
+**NOTE:** the fixed settings may not work on all monitors/TVs but have been demonstrated to work on most.

 <a name="section-53"></a>
 ### USB Ports